bablokb/nerd-alarmclock/README.md

 Besides fixing some minor bugs, this version adds the following features:

-  - control the clock using an IR remote (complete)
+  - control the clock using an IR remote
-  - use the LED-strip as a lamp (testing)
+  - use the LED-strip as a lamp
-  - add parameter `delay` to all alarms (e.g. to start the sound later than the light) (complete)
+  - add parameter `delay` to all alarms (e.g. to start the sound later than the light)
+  - add configuration of text-alarms via bot
+  - add "lights-off-mode": turn of/on LEDs and display
-  - Add a web-interface to be independent from telegram (work-in-progress)
+  - Add a web-interface to be independent from telegram (currently read-only, i.e. no update of settings from the web-interface yet)

 Note that you should read the section *Upgrade* below if you are upgrading from a previous version.